chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### Prerequisites

 - Follow the Prerequisites for On-Premise deployment.
 Click [here](https://docs.chef.io/automate/ha_onprim_deployment_procedure/#prerequisites).
-- You can exclude the creation of instances for OpenSearch and Postgresql as you will be using Self Managed OpenSearch and RDS Postgresql.
+- This deployment excludes the installation for Postgresql and OpenSearch as we are using the Self Managed services.

 See the steps [here](https://docs.chef.io/automate/ha_onprim_deployment_procedure/#run-these-steps-on-bastion-host-machine) to run on Bastion to download latest Automate CLI and Airgapped Bundle.